ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 TPM | Enabled in BIOS/UEFI from hardware vendor or manually configured | Required for Windows 10 and BitLocker TPM Version | 2.0 | Meets ACSC Windows 10 1909 hardening guidelines

-## Windows 10 Deployment & Management
+## Windows 10 deployment & management

 The type of deployment and management methods used for the Standard Operating Environment (SOE) will vary depending on the use of either a cloud native or hybrid configuration.
 Cloud native will typically utilise pre-installed or offline custom images with Autopilot for the deployment method and utilise Intune as the ongoing management method.